-Hydrogen is also highly flammable and cause fires or even explosions.
+Hydrogen is also highly flammable and causes fires or even explosions.
 It’s always best to handle hydrogen carefully to avoid any of these potential dangers.

 Fun Facts About Hydrogen

-- if you were to liquefy hydrogen, it can give you severe frostbite?
+- If you were to liquefy hydrogen, could it give you severe frostbite?